Exabyte-io/documentation/docs/methods/pseudopotential/actions.md

 A general review on the syntax employed by regular expressions for performing general searches can be found in Ref. [[1](#links)].

 Otherwise, the use of regular expressions is best illustrated by way of a specific example.
-Consider the following regular expression for searching for a particular VASP pseudopotential.
+Consider the following regular expression for searching for a particular VASP pseudopotential:

 ```regexp
 (?=[5].[4])(?=.*/GW/)(?!.*/AE/)